fuglaro/webshush/README.md

 ### Quickstart

+1. Clone this repo.
-1. Install this app, run command `pip install webssh`
+2. Install dependencies with `pip install -r requirements.txt && npm ci`
-2. Start a webserver, run command `wssh`
+2. Start a webserver with `python run.py`
 3. Open your browser, navigate to `127.0.0.1:8888`
-4. Input your data, submit the form.
+4. Login, and connect.

 ### Server options